 Shoppers are invited to disinfect their hands with hand sanitizer placed at shop entrances, and at some boutiques, customers are asked to refrain from touching and handling the merchandise.

 That means not being able to swatch lipsticks or creams at the beauty counter or inspect household decor items up close.
-Shoppers are also reminded to keep their distance from one another -- at least three steps apart on the escalator at Galeries Lafayette -- and plexiglass separates them from the sales associates at the cash desk.
+Shoppers are also reminded to keep their distance from one another -- at least three steps apart on the escalator at Galeries Lafayette -- and acrylic glass separates them from the sales associates at the cash desk.